16 May (Another) Data Analyst Intern

 - Issues affecting underrepresented populations in fully participating in society

-AIP Promotes Cross Cultural Sharing & Raising about Canadian Diversity & Inequities in Our Society By
+AIP Explores Canadian Diversity & Inequities in our Society by

 - Establishing a safe learning environment to discussion & brainstorm solutions to important but difficult subjects that are not clearly defined in arts education curriculums.